galaxyproject/training-material/topics/statistics/tutorials/classification_machinelearning/tutorial.md

 > ### {% icon question %} Question
 >
-> What is the value of K (number of neighbors) for the model?
+> What is the value of k (number of neighbors) for the model?
 >
 > > ### {% icon solution %} Solution
 > > As you can see in the Advanced Options, the default value for the number of neighbors is 5, and we used the default value.
 You can set this parameter based on your problem and data.